dd-harp/ramp.xds/README.md

 ## Capabilities

+**`ramp.xds`** implements a rigorous mathematical framework for modular spatial dynamics, described in a recent publication:

+> [**Spatial Dynamics of Malaria Transmission,** PLoS Computational Biology (2023).](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010684)^[Wu SL, Henry JM, Citron DT, Mbabazi Ssebuliba D, Nakakawa Nsumba J, Sánchez C. HM, et al. (2023) Spatial dynamics of malaria transmission.
+PLoS Comput Biol 19(6): e1010684. https://doi.org/10.1371/journal.pcbi.1010684]

+The computational framework has now been extended to cover *exogenous forcing* by weather and vector control.

-**`ramp.xds`** includes functions that make it easy to set up, solve, and apply dynamical systems models for malaria & other mosquito-borne pathogens.
+**`ramp.xds`** includes functions that make it easy to build, solve, and modify dynamical systems models for malaria & other mosquito-borne pathogens.
 A code library, in [**`ramp.library`**](https://dd-harp.github.io/ramp.library/), aims to become a comprehensive set of published models with code that has been verified and tested.
-It should be comparatively easy to replicate your study, or any study, using **`ramp.xds.`** If you're working on a new model family that is not already in **`ramp.library,`** you can write us and we'll help you add it to the growing collection.
-After your model has been added to the **`ramp.library`**, it should be easy for others to replicate your study.
+It should be comparatively easy to replicate your study, or any study, using **`ramp.xds.`** If you're working on a new model family that is not already in **`ramp.library,`** you can write us and we'll help you [contribute](https://dd-harp.github.io/ramp.xds/articles/Contributing.html) to the growing collection.
+After your model has been added to the **`ramp.library`**, it will be much easier for others to replicate your study.

 **`ramp.xds`** makes it easy to extend the capability of published models.
 Any model family from one dynamical component can be combined with any model from another dynamical component, and the rigid interface developed around blood feeding and egg laying make it possible to add structure and spatial dynamics.

 Some built in features that make **`ramp.xds`** easy to use (see [*Getting Started*](https://dd-harp.github.io/ramp.xds/articles/GettingStarted.html)):

++ set up functions make it easy to build basic models;

++ functions make it easy to examine and change parameters and intial values;

-+ after solving, the outputs are parsed to make it easy to examine, plot, and visualize;
++ after solving, the outputs are parsed so the variables can accessed by name;

-+ the software automatically computes dynamical terms.
++ the software automatically computes dynamical terms;

++ most model families have built-in plotting functions to visualize basic outputs;

 Additional capabilities of **`ramp.xds`** include support for: